 Typically the first to respond to overdose scenes, police officers witness firsthand the devastating effects of addiction to synthetic opioids, such as fentanyl, which is 50 times stronger than heroin.
 First responders who accidentally come into contact with fentanyl are also at risk of becoming seriously ill.

-Following a Johns Hopkins University’s Bloomberg School of Public Health conference in 2018, a set of standard of care procedures is being reinforced nationwide.
+After a 2018 conference, Johns Hopkins University’s Bloomberg School of Public Health offered a set of standard of care procedures to be reinforced nationwide.
 Among those procedures, the most notable include directions for police departments to: